yukikongju/yukikongju.github.io/_posts/2020-05-23-cs-curriculum.md

 The course on algorithms is about the techniques that can be employed to solve algorithms and the theorems we can use to evaluate their time complexity.
+This is probably the most important course you should take because companies will usually test your algorithms and problem solving skills.

 - Time Complexity Evaluation:
   + Asymptotic theorems for Big O, Big Omega and Big Theta